myhro/docs-content/content/reference/registry.md

 ## Referencing your image in an app

-Once an image is pushed to our registry, you can use it in your (or your company's) applications.
+Once an image is pushed to our registry, you can use it in your (or your organization's) applications.
 For general information on this topic, have a look at the [swarm.json reference page](../swarm-json/).

 Your application is potentially built of several components with one `"image"` definition each.
 This is where we expect the full name of your image in our registry.